Juand0014/tipleCyberTest/README.md

 ## In case you don't have Docker

-The application requires execute the "npm i(nstall)" command (it's assumed that the system has Node.js LTS) to install dependencies and "npm start".
+The application requires execute the "npm i(nstall)" command (it's assumed that the system has Node.js LTS) to install dependencies and "npm run dev".

 ## In case you have Docker